guihallmann/guihallmann/README.md

 - 🔭 I’m currently a **Jr. Software Developer**

-- 🌱 Right now i'm working with and learning more about **Vue 3, PHP, Laravel and InertiaJS**
+- 🌱 Right now i'm working with and learning more about **Laravel, PHP, Vue 3, InertiaJS and TypeScript**

-- 💻 I'm currently studing Analysis and Systems Development @IFRS
+- 💻 I'm currently studing Analysis and Systems Development @IFRS Feliz

 - 📫 How to reach me **guilhermehallmann@gmail.com**